A look at expected participants in Virginia gun rally | Federal News Network

 Online, threats of violence have been “rampant” among anti-government and far-right groups, according to the Southern Poverty Law Center, which tracks white supremacists and other extremists.
 Conspiracy theories and other misinformation have also proliferated.

-Organizers of an annual vigil at the Capitol for the victims of gun violence said Friday that they canceled their event this year because of fears of ”armed insurrectionists.”
+Organizers of an annual vigil at the Capitol for the victims of gun violence said Friday they have canceled their event this year because of fears of ”armed insurrectionists.”

 Virginia Citizens Defense League